exogen/snacklish/README.md

 #### getKindaProbabilityFunction

 Substitute sometimes.
-Shorter words are less likely to be substituted, longer words are more likely.
+Shorter patterns are less likely to be substituted, longer words are more likely.

 #### getNormalProbabilityFunction

 Substitute sometimes.
-Shorter words are less likely to be substituted, longer words are more likely.
+Shorter patterns are less likely to be substituted, longer words are more likely.

 #### getExtremeProbabilityFunction